 - Did you adopt the coordinated vulnerability disclosure policy?

-- Have you prepared a cybersecurity incident response?
+- Have you prepared a medical device cybersecurity incident response?

 - Did you establish an incident response management policy?